bedapub/splicekit/singularity/README.md

 `$ singularity build splicekit.sif splicekit.def`

+This will create the `splicekit.sif` container file.
 When you obtain the `splicekit.sif` file, you can relocate it to whichever folder you like.

-Then, in the `splicekit.config` file, you would modify the `container` variable: `singularity run path_to/splicekit.sif`.
+Finally, in the `splicekit.config` file, you should modify the `container` variable to `singularity run path_to/splicekit.sif`.